elastic/helm-charts/elasticsearch/examples/upgrade/README.md

 # Upgrade

-This example deploy a 3 nodes Elasticsearch cluster using an old chart version, then upgrade it to 7.7.0 version.
+This example will deploy a 3 node Elasticsearch cluster using an old chart version, then upgrade it to version 7.7.0.

 The following upgrades are tested:
 - Upgrade from [7.0.0-alpha1][] version on K8S <1.16